simondodson/incode/studio/src/pages/posts/engineer-info/index.md

 excerpt: '-  Analyzing blueprints, maps, reports, and topographical and geological data;'
 img_path: >-
   https://cdn.sanity.io/images/vk5sd2eg/production/bedc42d43f3a9e8d515fb037263b703625f5068d-301x307.gif
+meta_description: ' Critical skills that a person needs in structural engineering include an in-depth understanding of physics and mathematics. '
 subtitle: >-
   They are experts at solving problems, meeting challenges and providing creative solutions.